hivesolutions/colony-print/binie.md

 ### Image Element

-Image elements contain image data and are identified by the element type value `2`.
+Image elements contain image data.
+The element type for image elements is identified by the value `2`.

 #### Image Element Header